jspm/jspm-cli/docs/registries.md

 jspm config registries.github.maxRepoSize 100
 jspm config registries.github.handler jspm-github
 ```

+> The JSPM_GITHUB_AUTH_TOKEN above is an unencrypted Base64 encoding of the GitHub username and password or access token (separated by a :, e.g. username:token).
+The access token needs the public_repo scope.

 These commands can then be run to easily regenerate the registry configuration.